-- 12.1 We ensure that contractors and providers are aware of our School safeguarding and child protection policy and procedures.
-We require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2024.
-If assurance is not obtained, permission to work with our children or use our School premises may be refused. - 12.3 When we commission services from other organisations, we ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the School places a pupil with an alternative provision provider, the School continues to be responsible for the safeguarding of that pupil and for ensuring quality assurance visits of the provision to ensure the placement meets the pupil's needs.
-The School obtains written confirmation that the alternative provider has completed appropriate safeguarding checks on individuals working at the establishment, i.e. those checks that the School would otherwise perform in respect of our own staff.
+- 12.1 We ensure that contractors and providers are aware of our school safeguarding and child protection policy and procedures.
+We require that employees and volunteers provided by these organisations use our procedure to report concerns. - 12.2 We seek written confirmation that employees and volunteers provided by these organisations and working with our children have been subjected to the appropriate level of safeguarding check in line with Keeping Children Safe in Education: September 2022.
+If assurance is not obtained, permission to work with our children or use our school premises may be refused. - 12.3 When we commission services from other organisations, we ensure that compliance with our policy and procedures is a contractual requirement. - 12.4 When the school places a pupil with an alternative provision provider, the school continues to be responsible for the safeguarding of that pupil and for ensuring quality assurance visits of the provision are completed.
+The school obtains written confirmation that the alternative provider has completed appropriate safeguarding checks on individuals working at the establishment, i.e. those checks that the school would otherwise perform in respect of our own staff.
 We also ensure that the alternative provision provider is aware of any risk factors or safeguarding concerns for any pupil placed with them by us and that they can meet their needs.
 In respect of us continuing to be responsible for the safeguarding of pupils we ensure that agreements and protocols with the alternative provision provider for the sharing of information, such as daily attendance or emerging concerns, are established and adhered to.

-12.5 When sending pupils on a work placement, as part of work experience, we seek reassurances about their policies and procedures to protect children from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2024.
+12.5 When sending pupils on a work placement, as part of work experience, we seek reassurances about their policies and procedures to protect children from harm, and request checks on supervising adults, where necessary, as outlined in Keeping Children Safe in Education September 2023.